abhijeetsugam/Credential-Identification-System/README.md

 # Instruction to Deploy

-1. Deploy CredToken.sol and kindly mention total supply of tokens.
+1. Deploy CredToken.sol and kindly mention the total supply of tokens.
 2. Deploy CredAuth.sol and kindly put deployed CredToken.sol address.
-3. Kindly refer Youtube video to find the step by step method
+3. Kindly refer Youtube video to find the step-by-step method.